 I want to share with you something that does work.
 It is a very simple way to help end the fear of a PANIC ATTACK.
-(In later emails I will address feelings of general anxiety)

 This is a very good exercise for people who want something practical to focus their attention on when they feel the pressure of a panic attack building.

 Its very simple and easy to remember.
 Here goes…

 The 20 Second Countdown